Website Revised

 The 957th Day

 Authentic battle footage of the taking of Guam on July 21st 1944.
 The TBM aircraft falling straight down in flames (3:20 - 3:40) is almost certainly a VT-19 aircraft from the USS Lexington piloted by Ltjg Wendt.
-VT-19 Aircraft Action Report #4-44 (pages 76-85) states that they believe Ltjg Wendt's plane crash was the result of their own fragmentation bombs hitting the tail as their bombs left the bomb bay.
+It’s believed that Ltjg Wendt's plane crash was the result of their own fragmentation bombs hitting the tail as their bombs left the bomb bay.

 The Fighting Lady